England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 Similar to a motorhome, you could buy a caravan that has to be towed around.
 This would likely be bigger than a motorhome but you won’t have the freedom to move around as and when you please.
 Unless you had a towing vehicle

-Finally, houseboats are exempt from all stamp duty and land tax.
+Finally, houseboats are exempt from all stamp duty.
 Buying one of these may give a rocky way of living and dwelling on a boat isn’t for everyone.
 Having said this, the tight-knit community of people who live in boats is something that appeals to a lot of people.
 It is certainly cheaper

 Put the property in a family member’s name